SP7-Ritmare/starterkit/docs/tutorials/admin/scratch.rst

 Just a note: GET-IT expects to find a webapp named "observations".
-So, before "Install and configure Tomcat", rename the 52n-sos-webapp.war into observations.war into observations.war
+So, before "Install and configure Tomcat", rename the 52n-sos-webapp.war into observations.war

 GET-IT Installation